durbar2003/Linear-Regression/README.md

 # Linear-Regression
-Basic Linear Regression Model with Gradient Descent using PyTorch, Numpy and Jupyter Notebooks
+Basic Linear Regression Model with Gradient Descent using PyTorch, Numpy and Jupyter Notebook